jon-chun/jon-chun/README.md

 Over the first 6 years, our foundational course has become one of the most popular on campus.
 Both our professors' and students' research have been published in top journals, presented at leading conferences and have been read by thousands from top universities and research centers around the world.
 Both founders of our program have been involved in several organizations beyond Kenyon dedicated to AI, Ethics and innovating CS Education.

 Philosophically, we believe humanity needs to shrink and reverse the growing gap between our technological advances that currently outpace and threaten to eclipse our humanity.
 One goal is to cultivate in students a technologically informed worldview grounded in universal humanistic values.
-This integrated worldview is designed to more intimately align the core strengths of traditional education with more ethical, practical and beneficial uses of technology for all.
+This integrated worldview is designed to intimately align the core strengths of traditional education with more ethical, practical and beneficial uses of technology for all.

 <br></br>